tonginbox/mongopi/README.md

 # Ansible Playbook Install MongoDb on Ubuntu Raspberry Pi 3
-This is an ansible playbook to install MongoDb 4.0.x to Ubuntu Raspberry Pi 3 Operating System.
+This is an ansible playbook to install MongoDb 4.1.x (unstable) to Ubuntu Raspberry Pi 3 Operating System.

 **Note** Raspbian is not supported.